neontribe/ad-hoc-manifesto/FullText.md

 Taken to a conclusion - Agile is constant upheaval.
 It's just not good enough to just respond to change, you have to bring it on yourself.

-You have a "definition of done"?
-You're screwed.
-Just the word "done".
-Definition of done limits continual improvement that makes great software (And I nearly wrote great user experience there...) .
-You are never done.
-You've just shipped today's best guess, well tested.
-(You did test everything you shipped, right?)
-Look, if you want to be "done" have you considered an alternative career?
-Cabinet maker, maybe?
-Or possibly a different century?
-Find a better word for done.

 That's it for me.
 Recognising the absolute inevitability of change, and not just responding to it, but embracing it.

 ### We'd replace "Responding to" with "Embracing", we value "Embracing change over following a plan."